timonla/timonla.github.io/_posts/2020-10-07-diet-review.md

 ![Lunch](/assets/img/blog/diet-review/wednesday-lunch.jpg){:class="blog-post-img-small"}

+Same as the day before, only that I put cashews on top instead of sesame seeds.

 #### 15:55 - 17:00 Took a nap

 #### 17:55 Smoothie

 ![Smoothie](/assets/img/blog/diet-review/wednesday-smoothie.jpg){:class="blog-post-img-small"}

+Well, making a smoothie is not exactly science.
+Put all the stuff in the blender and blend. 🌝
+With so much frozen stuff, it's important to put the unfrozen stuff at the bottom and choose the right water temperature.

 In recent years I have cut down on the amount of bananas I eat.
 These days I mainly eat them in my oat meal, on bike rides or in smoothies.
-It's good practice to always have a large amount of bananas at your disposal.
+I still think it's good practice to always have a large amount of bananas at your disposal.
 You will be able to eat them when they are at their sweetest and if they at some point get too ripe, you can just freeze them in smaller pieces.
 Frozen bananas are excellent for smoothies or nice cream.
-Also you can be sure to always have a *banana for size* at hand, if you take a photo of a big spider or something.
+Also you can ensure to always have a *banana for size* at hand, if you take a photo of a big spider or something.

-Well, making a smoothie is not exactly science.
-Put all the stuff in the blender and blend :)
-With so much frozen stuff, it's important to put the unfrozen stuff at the bottom and choose the exact right water temperature.

 ![Banana Stash](/assets/img/blog/diet-review/bananas-old-days.jpg){:class="blog-post-img-small"}

 ![Frozen banana](/assets/img/blog/diet-review/wednesday-frozen-banana.jpg){:class="blog-post-img-small"}

-#### 21:38 Sprouts
+#### 20:38 Eating and soaking sprouts

 ![Sprouts](/assets/img/blog/diet-review/wednesday-sprouts.jpg){:class="blog-post-img-small"}

-Also soaked some new sprouts.
-50g of green lentils and 50g of sweet lupines (all dry weights).
+After I rinse the sprouts, I just put them in a bowl, sprinkle a sip of tamari on top and then put on some nutritional yeast and spices.
+Today I used some PiriPiri, I also did not really track the price of that.
+I bought it in India some time ago.

+#### Soaking new sprouts

 ![](/assets/img/blog/diet-review/wednesday-soaking.jpg){:class="blog-post-img-small"}

+Soaked 50g of green lentils and 50g of sweet lupines (all dry weights).

 #### 21:38 Corn Cakes